IAPViewer Documentation

 AP Detail

 The per-AP card.
-Reached from Access Points (tap a card) or from any AP / radio row in Clients & APs.
+Reached from any AP / radio row in Clients & APs.

 Sections, in order